-- :Section 12-6-5 NMSA 1978, and GAGAS 5.14 and 5.16 (2007), that do not rise to the level of significant deficiencies or material weaknesses under SAS 115. - (6) Within 10 days of the entrance conference, the IPA shall submit to the State Auditor an electronic copy of the signed and dated engagement letter and a list of client prepared documents with expected delivery dates, which should facilitate meeting the audit due date in Subsection A of 2.2.2.9 NMAC.
-A separate engagement letter and list of client prepared documents is required for each fiscal year audited. - (7) All communications with management and the agency oversight officials regarding any instances of noncompliance or internal control weaknesses must be communicated in writing.
-The auditor should obtain responsible officials' views responding to the audit findings, pursuant to GAGAS 5.32 to 5.38.
+- (2) After the agency and auditor have an approved audit contract in place, the IPA shall prepare a written and dated engagement letter during the planning stage of a financial audit, addressed to the appropriate officials of the agency, keeping a photocopy of the signed letter as part of the audit documentation.
+In addition to meeting the requirements of the AICPA guidance and the GAGAS requirements, the engagement letter should state that the engagement will be performed in accordance with 2.2.2.
+NMAC - (3) Within 30 days of execution of the engagement letter, the IPA shall submit to the State Auditor an electronic copy of the signed and dated engagement letter and a list of client prepared documents with expected delivery dates, which should facilitate meeting the audit due date in Subsection A of 2.2.2.9 NMAC.
+A separate engagement letter and list of client prepared documents is required for each fiscal year audited.
+Failure to provide this information within 30 days of execution could result in a restriction of contracts. - (4) All communications with management and the agency oversight officials during the audit, regarding any instances of noncompliance or internal control weaknesses, must be communicated in writing.
+The auditor should obtain responsible officials' views responding to the audit findings, pursuant to GAGAS 4.33.
 Any violation of law or good accounting practice including instances of noncompliance or internal control weaknesses must be reported as an audit finding per Section 12-6-5 NMSA 1978.
 Separate management letter comments shall not be issued as a substitute for such findings.

-2.2.2.8 M. Contract Amendments:
+2.2.2.8 R. Contract Amendments: